 University Park, PA 16802.

 Feel free to contact me if you have similar research interests, or if you would like to hear more about being a Human Development graduate student here at Penn State.
-You can also check out my Google Scholar profile.
+You can also check out my Google Scholar or Twitter profiles.